MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 ## View the cluster dashboard

-The **Cluster Manager Dashboard** displays overview information about the cluster, such as cluster health and performance.
+The **Cluster Manager Dashboard** or **cluster dashboard** displays overview information about the cluster, such as cluster health and performance.

    :::image type="content" source="media/manage-cluster/dashboard.png" alt-text="Cluster Dashboard screen" lightbox="media/manage-cluster/dashboard.png":::